An equation is quadratic if and only if it can be written in the following form:

 \[ a(x^2 - (x_1 + x_2)x + x_1x_2) = 0 \]

-Now, by the distributive property, we multiply \( a \) by each term, obtaining:
+Now, by the distributive property, we get:

 \[ ax^2 - a(x_1 + x_2)x + ax_1x_2 = 0 \]